Salim255/KUBERNETES-DEPLOYMENT-IMPERATIVE-APPROACHE/README.md

 ## 1\ Create deployment.ymal

-## 2\ run: kubectl apply -f=deployment.yml ; to apply configureted file to connected cluster
+## 2\ run: kubectl apply -f deployment.yml ; to apply configureted file to connected cluster

 ## 3\ run: kubectl get deployment ; to see the result up and running

 ## 4\ In this step we cant visit the app, be cause the service is missing, so w'll add services in step 5

+## 5\ Create service.yml file

+## 6\ Run the command to create the service: kubectl apply -f service.yaml

+## 7\To see the service, run: $kubectl get service

+## 8\To expose the service, run: $ minikube service backend(service name), and this will open up a new browser tab , where you can see your running application

+# The declartive appraoch it's the appraoch we gonna use